 Offer

 If you are successful following an interview, and offered a place on the scheme, this will be conditional on passing Security checks and any medical checks that may be required.
-You will be allocated to an employer, and then instructed to complete security clearance with that employer.
+You will be allocated to an employer and then instructed to complete security clearance with that employer.
 Part of the scheme involves 45 day summer placements at the end of year one and 2 of your university course.
 The employer taking you through security clearance may be required to update your clearance before joining the placement activity.

 Security